 Over the subsequent 40 years, several different architects – including Cyril Wontner Smith and Douglas Wood – added to BMA House’s design.
 And more recently in 2006, architectural firm HOK was appointed to update and future-proof the building to make sure it could weather the requirements of the association, its other tenants and the numerous event organisers who hire its spaces.

-The second is the central, bronze fountain which comprises four statues representing sacrifice, cure, prevention and aspiration.
-Both pieces were created to commemorate the 574 members of the BMA who died in the First World War.
+The second is the central, bronze fountain which comprises four statues representing sacrifice, cure, prevention and aspiration, in remembrance of the 574 members of the BMA who lost their lives in World War II.